picobellobv/ephos.github.io/_posts/2019-10-13-PowerShell-Previews-on-Arch.md

 source=("https://github.com/PowerShell/PowerShell/releases/download/v${_pkgver}/powershell-preview_${_pkgver}-1.ubuntu.18.04_amd64.deb")
 ```

-...you can see this AUR package uses the "**ubuntu.18.04_amd64.deb**" deb package.
+You can see this AUR package uses the "**ubuntu.18.04_amd64.deb**" deb package.

-Checking the [release][Powershell_Release] page for PowerShell 7.0, you can see the "**ubuntu.18.04_amd64.deb**" package for PowerShell 7.0 Preview 4 has the following checksum...
+Checking the [release][Powershell_Release] page for PowerShell 7.0, you'll see the "**ubuntu.18.04_amd64.deb**" package for PowerShell 7.0 Preview 4 has the following checksum...

 `FE7D23C4301F8E2FF890ECF1E9B3398F0F2EB063253D35E6C44F5FFC87D98D65`

-Here it what it looks like on Github.
+*Here it what it looks like on Github.*
 ![PS7P4-ReleaseChecksum]({{ site.baseurl }}/images/2019-10-13-PowerShell-Previews-on-Arch/PS7P4-ReleaseChecksum.png)

 This means we need to update the following line for the checksum from...